-A talk, Server Benchmarking and Design with CloudSuite 3.0, will be given on March 28th at DATE 2017.
+A talk, Server Benchmarking and Design with CloudSuite 3.0, was given on March 28th at DATE 2017.

-Javier Picorel will give a talk on server benchmarking and design with CloudSuite 3.0 at DATE 2017.
-His talk will be on March 28th at 14:30-15:15 in the Exhibition Theatre of the Swisstech Convention Center.
+Javier Picorel will gave a talk on server benchmarking and design with CloudSuite 3.0 at DATE 2017.
+His talk was on March 28th at 14:30-15:15 in the Exhibition Theatre of the Swisstech Convention Center.

 Since its inception, CloudSuite (cloudsuite.ch) has emerged as a popular suite of benchmarks both in industry and among academics for the performance evaluation of cloud services.
 The EuroCloud Server project blueprinted key optimizations in server SoCs based on the salient features of CloudSuite benchmarks that lead to an order of magnitude improvement in efficiency while preserving QoS.
 ARM-based server products (e.g., Cavium ThunderX) have now emerged following these guidelines and showcasing the improved efficiency.